This blog post may contain affiliate links. Learn more from our affiliate disclosure.

 Go to Bluehost.com. (their website is super sleek and their customer support is on fleek... that wasn't supposed to rhyme, but I'm pretty proud that it did.)
 It's really one of the cleanest platforms I've seen, and it is sooo reasonably priced.

-Bluehost will self-host your website for $3.45 per month (say wha?! that's less than a latte!)
+Bluehost will self-host your website for $3.95 per month (say wha?! that's less than a latte with almond milk!)
 AND it includes a free domain for the first year as long as you buy hosting for 12 months, which... why wouldn't you?

 All you really have to do is head over to Bluehost (<– my special link gets you a deeeep discount!) and select a plan.
 I'll be the first to tell you that the "Basic" plan is all you need at this point in time...
 I'm pretty #basic on all my websites.